 The first time I visited, I stayed in Besar and frequently took a water taxi to Kecil.
 The second time I stayed on both islands to minimise the water taxis and get the best of both worlds!

 Kecil has a couple of cool beach bars along Long Beach which Besar doesn’t have.
-It also has a highly recommended jungle hike to the stunning Windmill viewpoint, as well as resort style dining options at Alunan and Bubu Beach.
+It also has a highly recommended jungle hike to the stunning Windmill viewpoint, and resort style dining options at Alunan and Bubu Beach.

 Besar attracts a more mature, laid back crowd and offers fantastic snorkelling beaches from just in front of your chalet.
 It also has a fun, challenging jungle hike where you can observe dusky leaf monkeys.